Olaf III of Norway

 Olaf III or Olaf Haraldsson (Old Norse: Óláfr Haraldsson, Norwegian: Olav Haraldsson; c.
 1050 – 22 September 1093), known as Olaf the Peaceful (Old Norse: Óláfr kyrri, Norwegian: Olav Kyrre), was King of Norway from 1067 until his death in 1093.

 He was present at the Battle of Stamford Bridge in England in 1066 where his father, King Harald Hardrada, saw defeat and was killed in action, an event that directly preceded his kingship.
-During his rule, Olaf made peace with regards to earlier royal conflicts with the church, strengthened the power of the monarchy, and is traditionally credited with founding the city of Bergen circa 1070.
+During his rule, Olaf made peace with regard to earlier royal conflicts with the church, strengthened the power of the monarchy, and is traditionally credited with founding the city of Bergen circa 1070.
 Around 1225, Snorri Sturluson wrote Olav Kyrres saga about King Olaf in the Heimskringla.

 Biography

 Olaf was a son of King Harald Hardrada and Tora Torbergsdatter.
 Olaf joined his father during the invasion of England during 1066.
 However, he was only 16 years old during the Battle of Stamford Bridge on 25 September 1066.
 He stayed guarding the ships at Riccall and did not participate in the fighting.
 After the Norwegian defeat, he sailed with the remains of the Norwegian strike force back to Orkney, where they wintered.
 The return journey to Norway took place in summer 1067.

 After the death of his father, Olaf shared the kingdom with his brother Magnus II (Magnus 2 Haraldsson) who had become king the previous year.
 When King Magnus died during 1069, Olaf became the sole ruler of Norway.

 During his reign, the nation of Norway experienced a rare extended period of peace.
 He renounced any offensive foreign policy, instead protecting Norway's sovereignty through agreements and marriage connections.
 Domestically he emphasized the church's organization and the modernization of the kingdom.
 The latter resulted in, among other things, the reorganization of the body-guard and of measures under which key cities, especially Bergen, could better serve as a royal residence.
 According to the Heimskringla by Snorri Sturluson, Olaf is said to have founded the city of Bergen (originally called Bjørgvin).

 The death of Harald Hardrada and the serious defeat suffered by the Norwegians in 1066 tempted the Danish king, Svend Estridsen, to prepare for an attack on Norway.
 King Svend no longer felt bound by the ceasefire agreement signed with Harald Hardrada in 1064, since it would only be valid for the two kings during their own lives.
 However Olaf made peace with King Svend and married the king's daughter Ingerid.
 Later, Olav's half sister Ingegerd married King Svend's son Olaf.
 Although there were some attacks on England by Danish forces, peace persisted between Denmark and Norway.
 Olaf also made peace with William the Conqueror of England.